markcalendario/genetic-algorithms/readme.md

+# Applications of Genetic Algorithms

+This repository contains 3 examples of genetic algorithm including `word guessing game`, `emergency unit`, and `travelling salesman problem`.
+It was an activity for Introduction to Artificial Intelligence subject.

 ## Travelling Salesman Problem

 The source code for TSP can be found at `travelling_salesman.py`.
 It looks for the best route by computing the optimal route for a given set of cities, aiming to minimize the total distance traveled by a traveling salesman.
 This implementation utilizes a Genetic Algorithm (GA) approach to find an approximate solution to the Traveling Salesman Problem (TSP).